The General Staff reports on new achievements of Ukrainian soldiers — online.ua

-Over the past 24 hours, the Defense Forces' aviation, missile forces, and artillery have successfully struck 8 areas of concentration of personnel, weapons, and military equipment of the Russian occupiers.
+Over the past 24 hours, aviation, missile troops, and artillery of the Defense Forces of Ukraine have successfully struck 7 areas of concentration of personnel, weapons, and military equipment, a radar station, and one important facility of the Russian invaders.

 Points of attention

-- The report highlights the 1253rd day of Russia's full-scale war against Ukraine and the resilience of Ukrainian soldiers in defending their country.
+- Over the past 24 hours, there have been 151 clashes between Ukrainian and Russian forces, indicating the continued intensity of the conflict.

-- Stay informed about the dynamic developments in the conflict zone and the continued efforts of Ukrainian forces to counter the Russian aggression.
+- Stay updated on the latest developments in the conflict as Ukrainian soldiers demonstrate resilience and determination in the face of Russian aggression.

 aircraft — 421 (+0) units